rogermolas/blogsite/content/posts/objc_class_name.md

 }
 ```

-Create Helpher method to take cell intentifier using AnyClass type from UITableViewCell subclass.
+Create a Helper method to take the cell identifier using the AnyClass type from the UITableViewCell subclass.

-**Note:Cell intentifier should be the class name**
+**Note: Cell identifier should be the class name**

 ```
 func getCell(_ cls: AnyClass, _ index: IndexPath) -> AnyObject {